Pramodh-G/Model-Zoo/Vanilla GAN/VanillaGan.md

 ## Introduction

->GANs are the most most interesting ideas in the last 10 years of machine learning.
+>GANs are the most interesting ideas in the last 10 years of machine learning.

 >-Yann Lecun

-GANs or generative adversarial networks first proposed in this [paper](https://arxiv.org/abs/1406.2661),and was very well reaceived by the reasearch community.It has over thousands of citations,and moroever,the authors of this paper have also written a book on deep learning that has a lot of good reviews on it too.
+GANs or generative adversarial networks first proposed in this [paper](https://arxiv.org/abs/1406.2661),and was very well reaceived by the reasearch community.It has thousands of citations,and moroever,the authors of this paper have also written a book on deep learning that has a lot of good reviews on it too.

 Most generative algorithms,such as Naive Bayes (*Yes,it has some role to play here*) or Variational auto encoders(*VAEs*) try to learn the distribution from which the data was produced,so that it can